Randomness extraction and asymptotic Hamming distance: Extraction and Hamming distance

-Also by Lemma \ref{core} there is an effective modulus of convergence $h(s)$ that only depends on an upper bound for an $s_{0}$ such that for all $s\ge s_{0}$, $\P(E_{s+1})\le \mf q$ (where $\mf p<\mf q<1$ and $\mf q$ is just some fixed computable number).
+that only depends on an upper bound for an $s_{0}$ such that for all $s\ge s_{0}$, $\P(E_{s + 1})\le \mf q$ (where $\mf p<\mf q<1$ and $\mf q$ is just some fixed computable number).
 Since by (\ref{mash}) such an upper bound can be given that works for all $X$, actually $h(s)$ may be chosen to not depend on $X$.
-Finally, a diagonalization: let
+Let